 Persecution Comes to an End

-As the 1,260 years in the wilderness drew to a close, four centuries of intense persecution finally took its toll on the Waldenses.
+Four centuries of intense persecution finally took its toll on the Waldenses.
 During the late 1500s, a greater degree of religious freedom had come to exist in Britain.
 By the 1600s, the door started to open for emigration to America.
 But in much of Europe, the outlook was still grim for surviving Christians.

 Jones says of the extermination of the Churches of the Waldenses in the Piedmont valleys: “‘I professed to give the history of the churches of Piedmont and other places commonly designated as Waldenses and Albigenses, not of individuals; and as I considered these churches to have been utterly dispersed and scattered by a series of persecutions which terminated in the year 1686, I consider myself to have brought the subject to its legitimate close’” (Jones’ Church History, Preface, p.
 IX, ed.
 1837).

 Thus closes the Thyatira chapter.
 The Waldenses, the Lollards—the Church of God in various locations—completed a great work.
 Much evidence remains for consideration.
 We must not ignore or forget the great lessons of the suffering of the Church in the wilderness!
-Undoubtedly, many thousands of saints from this era are now dead in Christ, awaiting the resurrection.
+Undoubtedly, many thousands of saints from this era are now dead in Christ, awaiting resurrection.